moghaddasizahra-dotcom/Excel_Projects/retail_sales_dataset_project/README.md

 ---

 ## Conclusion

 This retail sales project demonstrates how raw data can be transformed into clean, structured, and insightful information using Excel.
 Through a combination of tables, filters, formulas, and lookup functions, the dataset now provides clear answers to sales performance, customer demographics, and commission trends.

 ---

-*Future improvements may include adding:*
+**Future improvements may include adding:**
-•	PivotTables
+- PivotTables
-•	Interactive dashboards
+- Interactive dashboards
-•	Automated charts
+- Automated charts
-•	Advanced category segmentation
+- Advanced category segmentation

 This completes the full version of the Retail Sales Dataset Project.